jmcrego/corpora-tools/README.md

 Hello World ￭!
 ```

-See the [OpenNMT project](https://github.com/OpenNMT/Tokenizer) for more details.
+See the [OpenNMT/Tokenizer](https://github.com/OpenNMT/Tokenizer) github site for more details.

 ## FuzzyMathing
 ```